By 2025 true darkness will have disappeared from our skies.

-The short video, created to be played on the dome at the John C. Wells Planetarium, summarizes light pollution in the Valley, its consequences, and its ready solutions.
-Full dome film created by James Madison University student Daniel Stein '16.
+The short video, created to be played on the dome at the John C. Wells Planetarium and narrated by Dr. Paul Bogard, summarizes light pollution in the Valley, its consequences, and its ready solutions.
+This full dome film was created by James Madison University alumnus and acclaimed astrophotographer Daniel Stein '16.

 HELP SUPPORT STARRY NIGHTS!

 If you would like to make a financial contribution to help support STARRY NIGHTS, please do so using this form!

 All events are free and open to the public!

 Friday, April 21

 In 2014, for our very first Starry Nights, we held a community-wide short film competition to highlight light pollution in our community.
 The short video below was last year's first place winner!
 Second and third place submissions just below the first place video.

 See what we did the last three years: